U.S. Silica: Lone Survivor (NYSE:SLCA)

 Conclusion

 Investopedia describes zombie companies those that “earn just enough money to continue operating and service debt but are unable to pay off their debt.”
 While U.S. Silica has the capability to make minimum debt payments, spend some growth capital and simultaneously generate FCF, the company is closer to a zombie than a living, breathing entity.
-While multiple quarterly earnings calls (including the most recent call last week) have mentioned increasing debt repayment through ISP growth in a rosy future that begins no earlier than 2022, the reality is that U.S. Silica may have a difficult time refinancing its $1.2B term loan maturing May 2025 for favorable terms given that the current LIBOR+ floating rate is 5%.
+While multiple quarterly earnings calls (including the most recent call last week) have mentioned increasing debt repayment through ISP growth in a rosy future that begins no earlier than 2022, the reality is that U.S. Silica may have a difficult time refinancing its $1.2B term loan maturing May 2025 for favorable terms given that the company is only paying 5% APR currently (term loan interest is LIBOR + a fixed rate delta and has declined to 5% from a high of over 6.5% in 2018).
 Even if U.S. Silica quintupled its net debt reduction to $50MM/yr, the company would still face a $1B loan refinance obligation in 2025.

 I’ve read the rumors about others in the OFS industry like Solaris Oilfield Infrastructure (SOI) merging with U.S. Silica.
 Given the aforementioned debt load, combinations like this make no sense.
 OFS companies that do not own sand mines have successfully avoided the value destruction that U.S. Silica is still wrestling.
 For its part, U.S. Silica has written off so much of its proppant business that I would not be surprised to eventually see a company that’s ISP-only.
 At present, an ISP-only business will not pay the bills.